How to get SAS Eurobonus Gold Status?

 Miami, Los Angeles,

-Clearly, the fastest way is to take 2 return flights in Business Class, but it is also the most expensive option.
+Clearly, the fastest way is to take 2 return flights in Business Class, but it is also quite expensive option.

-SAS runs Travel Now or Never promotions each Thursday 18:00 to 24:00 and time to time offers cheap flights to Asia.
-Last time a return flight from Copenhagen to Shanghai was only 250 EUR and earning 12 000 points.
-If you take 3 long haul flights and have several intra-Europe flights, which give up to 2000 points, you can secure yourself Gold status.
+SAS runs Travel Now or Never promotions each Thursday 18:00 to 24:00, and time to time offers cheap flights to Asia or USA.
+Last time a return flight from Copenhagen to Shanghai was only 250 EUR, giving 12 000 Basic points.
+If you just take 3 long haul flights and have several intra-Europe flights, which give up to 2000 points, you can secure yourself SAS EuroBonus Gold status.

-As Gold and Diamond members earn an additional 25 percent Basic points on top of the regular Basic points, maintaining Gold status next year would be a bit easier, as the same flight to Shanghai will give 15 000 points.
+As Gold and Diamond member, you earn an additional 25 percent on top of the regular Basic points, maintaining Gold status next year would be a bit easier, as the same flight to Shanghai will give 15 000 points.

 Summer 2017 is the most generous time to utilise SAS EuroBonus credit cards offers.

 Signing up for 2 SAS EuroBonus credit cards will allow you to meet up to 82% basic points requirement towards EuroBonus Gold status.
 Here are the cards you might want to get: